Skip to Content

 Many different types of plastic are used in commercial applications, each with its own distinct properties.
 Knowing these types helps to decide what is the best plastic glue for any job.

 The easiest way to identify a plastic type is by its label, commonly a recycling symbol.
 Plastics marked with a 6 or “PS” are polystyrenes.
 These are used for simple items like disposable cutlery, plastic bowls, or fashion bags.
-For these, the best glue is a poly cement such as Loctite Plastic Bonder.
+For these, the best glue is Loctite Epoxy Plastic due to its permanent high bond strength and 2-part formula consisting of resin and hardener.

 Other types of plastic are used for tougher industrial or construction uses, such as drainpipes.
 Special plastics are even used for medical applications and bulletproof vests.
 For gluing these plastics, try Loctite Plastics Bonding System, which creates a powerful bond with just one drop.